aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/retrieve-powerpoint-animations-aspose-slides-java/_index.md

 ---
-title: "How to Create an Animation Analysis Tool: Retrieve PowerPoint Animation Effects Using Aspose.Slides for Java"
+title: "How to Create an Animation Analysis Tool - Retrieve PowerPoint Animation Effects Using Aspose.Slides for Java"
 description: "Learn how to create an animation analysis tool that retrieves and displays PowerPoint animation effects using Aspose.Slides for Java.
 This guide covers setup, code implementation, and practical applications."
 date: "2025-12-20"
 weight: 1